pajlads/DinkPlugin/README.md

 `%TOTAL_POINTS%` will be replaced with the total points that have been earned across tasks.

+If the task completion unlocked rewards for a tier, `%COMPLETED%` will be replaced with the tier that was completed.

 <details>
   <summary>JSON for Combat Achievement Notifications:</summary>